rhelsing/accord_documentation/team_values_overview.md

 ##Building and maintaining trust

 In any business relationship (or personal for that matter), trust is the single most important "glue".
 Trust is earned by making good on your commitments, or having an understandable and credible reason why you fell short.
 When we say we will do something, we will do our best to do it.
+Additionally, we will speak up quickly if we don't think we can make good on our goals.

 ##We are a culture of doers, learners, teachers.